December 30, 2009

 Khoresh-e Beh - Quince Stew

-I like autumn mostly for its beautiful color changing foliage, crisp weather and also for its seasonal fruits such as pomegranate, persimmon and quince.
+I like autumn mostly for its beautiful color-changing foliage, the crisp weather, and its seasonal fruits such as pomegranate, persimmon, and quince.
 Quince is one of my favorite fall fruits.
-Of course, quince is basically used in cooking and making مربای به quince jam and is one of those kinds of fruits that all parts of it is edible.
-It also has a warm and happy color too.
-I'm so tempted to take a quince with me to the paint store in my neighborhood and have them find the exact matching color.
-In the spring I am thinking of painting my kitchen quince yellow if there is such a color.
+It's a fruit that's mostly used in cooking or making مربای به quince jam, and it's one of those rare fruits where every part is edible.
+I also adore its warm, cheerful color.
+I've been tempted to take a quince with me to the neighborhood paint store and have them match its exact shade.
+In the spring, I might just paint my kitchen quince yellow, if such a color exists.

-Anyhow, for this dish after washing and patting it dry, you can just slice it into wedges and there is no need to peel the skin off.
-In Iran the seeds are also used for treating coughs and chest pains by brewing them for few minutes.
+Anyhow, for this dish, after washing and patting the quince dry, simply slice it into wedges; there's no need to peel the skin.
+In Iran, even the seeds are valued; they are traditionally brewed into a soothing tea to help relieve coughs and chest discomfort.

 Quince seeds and rock candy drink